siffiejoe/lua-moon/README.md

 ####                        `moon_absindex`                       ####

-Compatiblity macro for `lua_absindex`, but also available on Lua 5.1.
+Compatiblity macro for `lua_absindex`, but also available on Lua 5.1 as a function.

 ###                          `moon_flag.h`                         ###